top of page

 What Are Common Symptoms of STIs?

-STIs are chlamydia and gonorrhea, both of which can be successfully treated.
-Many STIs do not have any signs or symptoms but can still be dangerous to your health.
-If symptoms are present they may range from mild to severe and include:
+STIs are sexually transmitted infections that are most commonly passed through sexual intercourse or bodily fluids.
+They can be viral, bacterial, or parasitic.
+Two of the most common STIs are chlamydia and gonorrhea, both of which can be successfully treated.
+Many STIs do not have any signs or symptoms, but can still be dangerous to your health.
+If symptoms are present, they may range from mild to severe and include:

 • Painful urination